newsuk/times-components/CONTRIBUTING.md

  terminal run `react-native run-[platform]`.
 This will allow you to develop in your storybook on a device or in an emulator.

+> #### Caution
+>
+> There are some problems regarding the usage of native storybooks with the Android simulator, mainly with hot module reloading (HMR).
+> To take full advantage of HMR while developing components while testing with storybooks use the iOS simulator instead.

 `npm run storybook:build` will output the built web storybook into the default `storybook-static` folder that is synced to the `gh_pages` branch to demo the components in the web